htrgouvea/research/publications/penetration-testing.md

 ### About the autor:

-[Heitor Gouvêa](https://heitorgouvea.me) is a Researcher of Cybersecurity and Bug Bounty Hunter, with over 3 years of experience in the field of offensive security.
+[Heitor Gouvêa](https://heitorgouvea.me) is a Researcher of Cyber Security and Bug Bounty Hunter, with over 3 years of experience in the field of offensive security.
 Author of the anonymity tool Nipe, present in several Linux distributions focused on information security such as BlackArch, LionSec and WeakNet.